blackjack4494/steam_cmd/README.md

 First Packet:
 Client sends TCP with Syn Flag to Server
->synchronizing sequence numbers (those are random)
+//synchronizing sequence numbers (those are random)

 Second Packet:
 Server sends TCP with Ack and Syn Flag to Client
->sending ack equal to client's previous sequence number (len/amount of data does not matter right now)
+//sending ack equal to client's previous sequence number (len/amount of data does not matter right now)
->sending (syn) sequence number to client
+//sending (syn) sequence number to client

 Third Packet:
 Client sends TCP with Ack Flag to Server
->none
+//none

 -> 'Handshake' complete?!